16C.08 Professional or technical services.

 Subdivision 1.
 Definition.
 For the purposes of this section, "professional or technical services" means services that are intellectual in character, including consultation, analysis, evaluation, prediction, planning, programming, or recommendation, and result in the production of a report or the completion of a task.
 Professional or technical contracts do not include the provision of supplies or materials except by the approval of the commissioner or except as incidental to the provision of professional or technical services.

 Subd.
-2. Duties of contracting agency. (a) Before an agency may seek approval of a professional or technical services contract valued in excess of $5,000, it must provide the following:
+2. Duties of contracting agency.
+Before an agency may seek approval of a professional or technical services contract valued in excess of $5,000, it must certify to the commissioner that:

 (1) no current state employee is able and available to perform the services called for by the contract;